Equivalence of Doubly Periodic Tangles: DP tangle equivalence in other diagrammatic settings

 Let now $\tau$ be a motif in the thickened torus and $d$ a diagram of $\tau$ undergoing regular isotopy.
 This isotopy in the torus is generated by the same local moves described above.
 This is periodically transmitted to the DP diagram $d_{\infty}$ of the DP tangle $\tau_{\infty}$.
-On the level of flat motifs, the surface isotopy moves are valid (recall Figs.~\ref{planar1},~\ref{planar2}, and~\ref{planar3}), so Theorem~\ref{thm:localmotifisotopy} adapts as follows:
+On the level of flat motif diagrams, the surface isotopy moves are valid (recall Figures~\ref{planar1},~\ref{planar2}, and~\ref{planar3}), so Proposition~\ref{prop:localmotifisotopy} adapts as follows:

-\begin{theorem} Two flat motifs supported by the same lattice are \textit{regular isotopic} if and only if they differ by a finite sequence of surface isotopy moves and the classical Reidemeister moves R2 and R3. \end{theorem}
+\begin{proposition} Two (flat) motif diagrams are \textit{regular isotopic} if and only if they differ by a finite sequence of surface isotopy moves and the classical Reidemeister moves R2 and R3. \end{proposition}

-Suppose now that the diagram $d$ undergoes framed isotopy; then so does the DP diagram $d_{\infty}$.
-On the level of flat motifs, we want to extend the surface isotopies by the {\it framed surface isotopy move} indicating the passing of a framing unit through the meridian or longitude, as abstracted in Fig.~\ref{planarframed}, where a framing unit is represented by a kink.
-Theorem~\ref{thm:localmotifisotopy} then adapts as follows:
+Suppose now that the diagram $d$ undergoes framed isotopy, then so does the DP diagram $d_{\infty}$.
+On the level of flat motif diagrams, we want to extend the surface isotopies by the \textit{framed surface isotopy move} indicating the passing of a framing unit through the meridian or longitude, as abstracted in Figure~\ref{planarframed}, where a framing unit is represented by a kink.
+Proposition~\ref{prop:localmotifisotopy} then adapts as follows:

-\begin{theorem} Two flat motifs supported by the same lattice are \textit{framed isotopic} if and only if they differ by a finite sequence of surface isotopy and framed surface isotopy moves, the framed R1 move and the Reidemeister moves R2 and R3. \end{theorem}
+\begin{proposition} Two (flat) motif diagrams are \textit{framed isotopic} if and only if they differ by a finite sequence of surface isotopy and framed surface isotopy moves, the framed R1 move and the Reidemeister moves R2 and R3. \end{proposition}

-The moves in Theorem~\ref{thm:framedmotifisotopy} generate the {\it framed motif isotopy}.
-Furthermore, by the discussion in the beginning of this section, Theorem~\ref{th:equivalence} carries through to the regular/framed isotopy setting, as follows:
+The moves in Proposition~\ref{thm:framedmotifisotopy} generate the \textit{framed motif isotopy}.
+Furthermore, by the discussion in the beginning of this section, Theorem~\ref{th:equivalence} adapts to the regular/framed isotopy setting, as follows: